RuiVilares/COMP-FAOPS/README.md

 ```
 ###SUMMARY

-The developed project consists in a single webpage application with the intention to provide to the user the result from an operation between multiple finite automatas.
+The developed project consists in a single webpage application with the intention to provide the result from an operation between multiple finite automatas.
 It includes the definition of a **DSL** ( _Domain-Specific Language_ ) to analyze, interpret and calculate the expressions relative to the operations over finite automatas.
 The supported operations are: x (multiply), . (concatenate), not (complement), rev (reverse), int (intersection), and + (union).

 The final product must be able to upload multiple DOT files, each one containing a finite automata, and process an operation given by the user.
 The program should alert the user with a success message or an error alert, if any mistake on the input data was detected.
-It should be also possible to dump the resultant FA to a dot file, downloadable by the user.
+It should also be possible to dump the resultant FA into a DOT file, downloadable by the user.

-The development of a web application is ideal for this project, improving the interaction with the user and offering the best visual output, using the [GraphViz](http://www.graphviz.org/), an open source graph visualization framework, with the features we required.
+The development of a web application is ideal for this project, improving the interaction with the user and offering the best visual output, using [GraphViz](http://www.graphviz.org/), an open source graph visualization framework, with the features we required.

 ###DEALING WITH SYNTACTIC ERRORS

 The project covers two syntactic analysis: the DOT file data and the operation expression, written by the user.

 The analysis of the DOT file is processed by the GraphViz framework, so, if the syntax is not correct, the tool detects it and a warning is shown to the user.
-Relatively to the expression's analysis, and **AST** ( _Abstract Syntax Tree_ ) is created, in order to boost the processing of the query.
+Relatively to the expression's analysis, an **AST** ( _Abstract Syntax Tree_ ) is created, in order to boost the processing of the query.

 The parser interprets the message and builds a detailled Tree including:

-..* The definiton of a finite automata with the prefix 'FA', followed by a Identifier and an equals sign ("="), which can be used to assign a FA previously uploaded or the result of an operation expression;
+* The definiton of a finite automata with the prefix 'FA', followed by a Identifier and an equals sign ("="), which can be used to assign a FA previously uploaded or the result of an operation expression;
-..* The definition of the operations: x (multiply), . (concatenate), not (complement), rev (reverse), int (intersection), and + (union);
+* The definition of the operations: x (multiply), . (concatenate), not (complement), rev (reverse), int (intersection), and + (union);
-..* The definition of the precedence, implementing the priority induced by the parentheses;
+* The definition of the precedence, implementing the priority induced by the parentheses;
-..* The definition of a DUMP instruction, that outputs the result of and operation and creates a DOT file to be downloaded by the user.
+* The definition of a DUMP instruction, that outputs the result of and operation and creates a DOT file to be downloaded by the user.

 ```
-FA A = new(“A.dot”);
+FA A = new("A.dot");
-FA B = new(“B.dot”);
+FA B = new("B.dot");
 FA C = not(A int B);
-C.dump(“dot”);
+C.dump("dot");
 ```